gopheracademy/gopheracademy-web/content/composable-pipelines-pattern.md

 ## The Generator pattern in Go

-Coming into Go, undersigned was intrigued by all the powerful concurrency patterns made possible in the language, elaborated in posts such as [the one on "concurrency patterns"](http://blog.golang.org/pipelines) and ["advanced concurrency patterns"](http://blog.golang.org/advanced-go-concurrency-patterns).
+Coming into Go, the undersigned was intrigued by all the powerful concurrency patterns made possible in the language, elaborated in posts such as [the one on "concurrency patterns"](http://blog.golang.org/pipelines) and ["advanced concurrency patterns"](http://blog.golang.org/advanced-go-concurrency-patterns).

 Even more interestingly, the simple and straight-forward generator pattern in Python was easy to implement in Go too, as shown in [Rob Pike's Go Concurrency pattern slides](https://talks.golang.org/2012/concurrency.slide#25), and also [listed on this site](http://www.golangpatterns.info/concurrency/generators).